 Conscious parents engage and connect with their children using emotionally intelligent discipline choices rather than punitive methods because the brain thrives on connection and empathy.

-This does not require you to abandon all of your parenting practices - just be mindful as you shift your thinking about what kids need and start to decode what's really going on behind the behavior.
+This does not require you to abandon all of your parenting practices.
+Just be mindful as you shift your thinking about what kids need and investigate what's really going on behind the behavior.

 A foundation of self-regulation, resiliency, and attachment is built - memory after memory - shaping our perspective, beliefs, self-concept, and outlook.
-Everything can be completely changed - mood, behaviors, emotional intelligence, ability to give and receive empathy, cognitive processing and even our immune function - by altering how we experience our primary relationships.
+Everything can be completely changed - mood, behaviors, emotional intelligence, the ability to give and receive empathy, cognitive processing and even our immune function - by altering how we experience our primary relationships and close attachments.

-Conscious parenting deepens your child's trust in the world and secures your influence as something to be regarded as reliable and safe.
+Conscious parenting deepens your child's trust in the world and secures your influence as something to be regarded as safe and reliable.
 This cultivates the environment your child needs to develop and thrive - mentally, physically, and emotionally.

 Fill the hearts and minds of your children with acceptance, understanding, and confidence.
 Try these three conscious parenting tips to start building a more influential relationship with your child.

 CHECK YOUR LANGUAGE - is it sarcastic, cruel, degrading, impatient, callous or otherwise disconnecting in tone or attitude - verbally or non-verbally or is it kind, respectful, encouraging, and confident?

 CHECK YOUR EXPECTATIONS - is your request developmentally appropriate?
 How can you help your child?
 Can you control the environment to meet your needs w/out your child's help?

 CHECK YOUR SELF-REGULATION - is your manner calm and confident?
 Are your limits set with kindness regardless of how your child reacts?
-Can you remain non-argumentative in the face of an upset child?
+Can you remain composed and non-argumentative evn when your child is not?